audiblemaple/Announcer/README.md

 # Announcer
-A program that uses python and selenium to announce a certain message in intervals of time while stopping and resuming youtube
+The program opens a default chrome browser with an adblock extention, and can stop and resume Youtube videos while a certain audio file is playing.